 Great Freedom (Dir.
 Sebastian Meise, Thomas Reider): A gritty, yet tender portrayal of a difficult period in post-Nazi Germany, when citizens were still held to the unreformed anti-gay law ‘Paragraph 175’.
 While an exploration of one man’s journey from one form of prison to another, it is also a depiction of the struggle to recognise and inhabit personal freedom.
 Franz Rogowski (an uncanny doppelganger of Jacquin Phoenix) gives a phenomenal performance as the central character- boyish yet rough.
 His relationship with the acerbic yet brotherly cell-mate Victor (Georg Friedrich) captures the film’s depiction of love and joy amid physical and social brutality.
 My Verdict // ★★★★☆

 The Batman (Dir.
 Matt Reeves, Screenplay.
 Matt Reeves): Full podcast review here.
-Director-writer Matt Reeves proves that the famous caped crusader can have new life after Christopher Nolan’s seminal trilogy.
-This atmospheric, grungy and extended descent into the rainy gloom of Gotham is definitely the dour knight rises, but it does revitalises the Bat’s aesthetic for the next era.
-Robert Pattinson and Zoë Kravitz prove entertaining as sparring, afflicted anti-heroes in the roles of Bruce Wayne and Selina Kyle.
+Director-writer Matt Reeves proves that the famous caped crusader can ride again after Christopher Nolan’s seminal trilogy.
+This atmospheric, grungy and extended descent into the rainy gloom of Gotham is definitely the dour knight rises, but it does revitalises the Bat’s aesthetic for a new era.
+Robert Pattinson and Zoë Kravitz prove entertaining as the sparring, afflicted anti-heroes.
 Only the Albert-Bruce relationship needs work, with Andy Serkis’ beefed-up butler a bum note in Reeves’ otherwise riveting blockbuster.
 My Verdict // ★★★★☆

 Decision to Leave (Dir.
 Park Chan-wook, Screenplay.
-Jeong Seo-kye, Park Chan-wook): Continuing his fascination with eroticism, gazing and murder, Park Chan-wook returns with a cinematographically absorbing thriller that evokes the best of Hitchcock.
-Its early scatty focus can be disorientating but the movie’s themes and subject are rendered clearly and melodramaticaly.
-This is a visually compelling piece of cinema, though its characters seem to possess shallow or even baffling motivations (that might be a result of translation issues or cultural specificity).
+Jeong Seo-kye, Park Chan-wook): Continuing his fascination with eroticism, gazing and murder, Park Chan-wook (The Handmaiden, Lady Vengeance, Oldboy) returns with another cinematographically absorbing thriller that evokes the best of Hitchcock.
+Its early scatty focus can be disorientating but the movie’s themes are soon rendered clearly and melodramatically.
+This is a visually compelling piece of cinema, though its characters seem to possess shallow or even baffling motivations (that might be a result of translation issues and cultural specificity).
 My Verdict // ★★★☆☆

 The Menu (Dir.
 Mark Mylod, Screenplay.
 Seith Reiss, Will Tracy): Mylod’s ‘dining experience’ movie is both bonkers and wicked as it first skewers then flambés the rich and famous.
 A delicious piece of satire that is at once obvious, anarchic, eye-rolling and yet extremely amusing.
 Ralph Fiennes is reliably hammy yet severe as the executive chef who has clearly lost his head.
 Curiously cathartic for our present moment of ever-increasing class division.
 My Verdict // ★★★★☆